We take student and staff health seriously at ISB and care for our community.

 If your child is absent from school for health reasons, please notify the School Office by clicking on the button below:

 Remember to do this each school day that your child is at home recuperating so their attendance can be accurately recorded.

 Students and staff should stay at home if they have flu/virus symptoms,

-Parents please note that irrespective of having a negative COVID-19 Antigen test your child should be symptom-free for 48 hours before returning to school.
+Parents please note that irrespective of having a negative COVID-19 Antigen test, if your child is unwell they should be symptom-free for 48 hours before returning to School.

 CLICK ON THE BELOW IMAGE TO ENLARGE FOR THE GUIDE TO EVALUATION OF SYMPTOMS FLOW CHART.
 This ISB School Protocol applies to a normal cold or flu, stomach upset or for COVID-19 symptoms.

 In these challenging times, mental health is an important issue.
 Especially for young people and children who are not able to be with their school friends and peers and their daily life has changed for them in a way some find difficult to cope with.
 ISB Secondary students have been reflecting on this and their feedback has been made into this short video to raise mental health awareness.